-Since colonisation, Aboriginal people have suffered from extreme poor health.
+Since colonisation, Aboriginal people have suffered from extremely poor health.

 Australia’s federal, state and local governments have attempted to improve health outcomes for Aboriginal people but the major problem has been a failure to implement key strategic documents including the National Aboriginal Health Strategy.

-There has not been sufficient resources or the necessary partnerships between governments and the Aboriginal community sector to make the necessary changes.
+There have not been sufficient resources or partnerships made between governments and the Aboriginal community sector to make the necessary changes.

-The social gradient that is evident in early childhood and educational outcomes, housing, income and employment, access to justice and empowerment are directly linked to the continuing poor health outcomes for Aboriginal people in Central Australia.
+The social gradients evident in early childhood and educational outcomes, housing, income and employment, access to justice and empowerment are directly linked to the continuing poor health outcomes for Aboriginal people in Central Australia.

-For more than 40 years, Central Australian Aboriginal Congress has provided primary helath care services including advocacy for Aboriginal people in the struggle for justice and equity.
+For more than 40 years, Central Australian Aboriginal Congress has provided primary health care services including advocacy for Aboriginal people in the struggle for justice and equity.

 - Aboriginal Medical Services Alliance Northern Territory (AMSANT)

 - National Aboriginal Community Controlled Health Organisation (NACCHO)